cyber-rhythms/blackjack/README.md

 This directory contains materials I produced in February 2020 as part of a side-project exploring the statistical principles underpinning HI-LO card counting in Blackjack.
 These have been lying as undocumented Jupter notebooks, and need tidying up.

+Have dumped the entirety of the data notebooks in this repo, which needs to be cleaned and documented when I get time.

 ## Directory contents.

 The contents of this directory are as follows